Treating Adult ADHD

 When It's Not Just ADHD

-Most adults with ADHD don't just have ADHD; 75% to 80% also have disorders such as mood swings, anxiety, and substance abuse, according to a study published in BMC Medicine.
+Most adults with ADHD don't just have ADHD; 75% to 80% also have disorders such as major depression, bipolar disorder, anxiety, and substance abuse, according to a study published in BMC Medicine.

 Depression and anxiety are often what brings an adult with ADHD into a therapist's office, Tzelepis says.